great-expectations/great_expectations/docs/docusaurus/docs/cloud/connect/connect_postgresql.md

 ## Prepare your PostgreSQL environment

-You can use an existing PostgreSQL warehouse, but GX recommends creating a separate warehouse for GX Cloud to simplify cost management and optimize performance.
+You can use an existing PostgreSQL database, but GX recommends creating a separate warehouse for GX Cloud to simplify cost management and optimize performance.